-- Measure their accuracy rate – and can tell you how.
+- Measure their accuracy rate and can tell you how they do so

-- Have an easy way to edit captions without having to reprocess.
+- Have an easy way to edit captions without having to reprocess files

-The best way to gauge a captioning company’s cost-effectiveness is by researching their transcription process and reading customer reviews.
-That way you know you’re getting the best value for your money.
+The best way to gauge a captioning company’s cost-effectiveness is by researching its transcription process and reading customer reviews.
+This way, you’ll know you’re getting the best value for your money.

 Examine the pricing model of your captioning company.
-Pricing is usually based on duration of the recorded content – either per minute or per hour.
+Vendors usually base the pricing on the duration of the recorded content, either per minute or hour.
 However, you should ask vendors about rounding.

 Many captioning vendors round up to the nearest minute or 5-minute increment.
-The most cost-effective approach is not to round at all.
-This can add up to significant savings, especially if you have a lot of short files.
+The most cost-effective approach is to not round at all.
+With rounding, costs can add up significantly, especially if you have a lot of short files.
 You should also ask vendors if there is a per-file minimum.

-Next, ask if there are any extra fees that aren’t explained in the pricing model.
-Some captioning vendors have a base price, but then they have a long list of extra fees for multiple speakers, speaker identification, certain caption formats, etc. Make sure you understand the total price, so there are no surprises.
+Next, ask if any extra fees aren’t explained in the pricing model.
+Some captioning vendors have a base price but also have a long list of additional fees for multiple speakers, speaker identification, certain caption formats, etc. Make sure you understand the total price so there are no surprises.

-You’ll also want to know whether or not the vendor requires a set up or platform fee.
-This added cost might not make sense for you if you’re looking for a one-time captioning project.
+You’ll also want to know whether the vendor requires a setup or platform fee.
+This added fee might not make sense for you if you’re looking for a one-time captioning project.

 You should also ask whether the vendor requires a minimum order to begin captioning.
 If you only have sporadic captioning needs, you don’t want to be penalized for not having a lot of content.

-Once you know how the pricing model works, the next question is whether the vendor provides bulk discounts.
-In some cases, vendors will let you pre-purchase a bulk number of hours, providing you with sometimes significant discounts.
-Then whenever you upload content, it will deduct from that bulk credit.
-This is a great way to make captioning more cost-effective at scale.
+Once you know how the pricing model works, the next question to ask is whether the vendor provides bulk discounts.
+Sometimes, vendors will let you pre-purchase a bulk number of hours, potentially providing you with significant discounts.

-At 3Play Media, we use a mix of technology and human editors to bring costs down.
-All our transcriptionists are US based, and only one transcriptionist is assigned per file.
+At 3Play Media, we use a mix of patented technology and human editors to bring pricing down.

-Because of our process, we are able to offer you greater quality, faster turnaround times, and more services.
+Thanks to our unique and efficient captioning process, we can offer you greater quality, faster turnaround times, and more services.

-- Understand the vendor’s pricing model & whether they require order minimums or price rounding
+- Understand the vendor’s pricing model and whether they require order minimums or price rounding.

-- If you need lots of video captioned, seek bulk discounts
+- If you need captioning for many videos, seek bulk discounts.

-- Research their video transcription process, who they hire as transcriptionists, & whether they leverage speech recognition technology
+- Research a vendor’s video transcription process, who they hire as transcriptionists, and whether they leverage speech recognition technology.

-- Assess your quality needs – then calculate the potential cost of correcting errors from poor accuracy
+- Assess your quality needs and then calculate the potential cost of correcting errors from poor accuracy.

-- Test a file to try out the workflow
+- Test a file to try out a vendor’s workflow.

 - Read customer reviews!